jk-jeon/Grisu-Exact/README.md

 But please be aware that ````grisu_exact.h```` uses some C++17 features (````if constexpr````, for example).

 # Performance
 In my machine, it defeats other contemporary algorithms including Ryu.
 Especially, Grisu-Exact is much faster than Ryu if the output string contains small number of digits.
 It is slightly faster than Ryu when the output string contains the maximum possible number of digits.
-However, as noted before Grisu-Exact currently does not offer correct rounding guarantee although Ryu guarantess it.
+However, as noted before Grisu-Exact currently does not offer correct rounding guarantee unlike Ryu.
 After implementing additional codes that will give this guarantee, it may become slower than now.
 Perhaps users can optionally disable this feature for better performance.

 ![corei7_7700hq@2.80_win64_vc2019_randomdigit_time](benchmark.png)